-The Equity Shares offered in the Offer have not been and will not be registered under the U.S. Securities Act of 1933, as amended ("US Securities Act") and may not be offered or sold within the United States or to, or for the account or benefit of "US Persons" as defined in Regulation S of the U.S. Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the US Securities Act and applicable U.S. state securities laws.
-Accordingly, the Equity Shares are being offered and sold only outside the United States in offshore transactions in reliance on Regulation S under the US Securities Act and the applicable laws of the jurisdictions where such offers and sales occur.
+The Equity Shares offered in the Offer have not been and will not be registered under the Securities Act and may not be offered or sold within the United States, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and applicable U.S. state securities laws.
+Accordingly, the Equity Shares are being offered and sold (i) within the

+United States to persons reasonably believed to be "qualified institutional investors" (as defined in Rule 144A under the Securities Act) pursuant to Rule 144A under the Securities Act or other applicable exemption under the Securities Act and (ii) outside the United States in offshore transactions in reliance on Regulation S under the Securities Act and the applicable laws of the jurisdictions where such offers and sales occur.

 The above information is given for the benefit of the Applicants.
-Our Company, Selling Shareholder and the LM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Prospectus.
+Our Company, Selling Shareholder and the LM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Draft Red Herring Prospectus.
 Applicants are advised to make their independent investigations and ensure that the Applications are not in violation of laws or regulations applicable to them.

 The above information is given for the benefit of the Applicants.
-Our Company and the LM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Prospectus.
+Our Company and the LM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Draft Prospectus.
 The Applicants are advised to make their independent investigations and ensure that the Applications are not in violation of laws or regulations applicable to them.